pierzen/OQ_Analysis/docs/Installation.md

+# Installation

 PostGIS Spatial Analysis with OQ_Analysis can be done using OSM extracts from various sources such as a Planet OSM download from Geofabrik, HOT Export or even an Overpass Query for building features.
 PostGIS offers a variety of Spatial analysis and the possibility to export data for visualisation.

-# Installation
+**Prerequesites** :

+- PostgreSQL10+, Postgis 2.4+, download all the functions in the sql folders and run them in PostgreSQL to add the functions to the OQ_Analysis Database
-To run these functions, you need access to a PostgreSQl-PostGIS server and the Osmsois-Java based commands to import data into PostGIS.
+- Osmosis Java based command tool to import osm data into PostGIS

 ## PostgreSql-PostGIS